mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 -   Add in sync.
 -   Monitor iframe location changes and try to sync by loading another file.
 -   Offer an option for VSCode to render in an external browser.
--   Package.
--   Allow user-define JSON of mapping from extensions to renderers.
+-   Allow user-defined JSON of mapping from extensions to renderers.
 -   Provide a nicer style for docutils renders.
--   Support all the pandoc renderes.
+-   Support all the pandoc renderers.
--   Support rust projects?
 -   Improve docs
--   Create a new repo for the CodeChat renderer?
-Or make it a subproject of this repo?
 -   Support at least one more editor.
--   More things.

 Indices and tables